SchneeSchmitt/ADB-Android-Optimizer/README.md

 # ADB-Android-Optimizer
 Rootless (ADB) Android performance optimizer for every condition, from pure performance to power-saving

-## What type of optimization those scripts can do?
-Those scripts can optimize Android from all methods and factors of the ADB possibility.
-Such as disabling logging, accelerating CPU and GPU, rendering tweaks, network optimizations, memory settings, Dalvik virtual machine settings, and **even** the kernel settings can also be optimized with those scripts.
+Those scripts can optimize Android from all methods and factors of the ADB possibility, such as disabling logging, accelerating CPU and GPU, applying rendering tweaks, network optimizations, memory settings, Dalvik virtual machine settings, and **even** optimizing the kernel settings.

-## What those scripts do:
+## Tweaks List
 - `balanced`: Those are the main tweaks.
 - `vulkan`: Privilege rendering using Vulkan.
 This works if your device supports Vulkan rendering.
 - `qualcomm_only`: Tweaks for Qualcomm SoC devices **ONLY**.